SonarSystems/Cocos2d-x-Tutorial---Reading-and-Writing-Simple-Data/README.md

-Cocos2d-x-Tutorial---Reading-and-Writing-Simple-Data
+Cocos2d-x Tutorial - Reading and Writing Simple Data
 ====================================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/_FYsuSFKCZU